EliznaM/Statistics_Literacy/quizzes/variation_measure_8_3.md

+QUIZ FOR STUDY DESIGN, 8.3 Accuracy and precision

 1. **Which statement best defines accuracy in the context of scientific measurements?**
 a) How close repeated measurements are to each other
 b) How close the average of measurements is to the true or accepted value  X